 From a Learning App to an Edtech Holding Company

-Byju’s has made 11 acquisitions and 1 investment.
+Byju’s has made 11 acquisitions and one investment.
 The company has spent over $ 1.43B on the acquisitions.
-Byju’s has invested in multiple sectors such as K-12 EdTech, Internal: Artificial Intelligence Apps, Gaming Tech, and more.
-Some of the edtech companies Byju’s acquired include the notorious WhiteHat Jr, Aakash Educational Services, Osmo, Vidyartha, Edurite, Specadel, LabInApp, Hubli, Scholr, etc.
+Byju has invested in multiple sectors such as K-12 EdTech, Internal: Artificial Intelligence Apps, Gaming Tech, etc. Some of the edtech companies Byju’s acquired include the notorious WhiteHat Jr, Aakash Educational Services, Osmo, Vidyartha, Edurite, Specadel, LabInApp, Hubli, Scholr etc.

 Networking for Peer-Pressure with Schools for Commission

 Dear reader, how much did you pay for your school fees as a child from an Indian middle-class family?
-Can you think of the time you actually learned about the unpleasant “peer-pressure” coercing you to avail yourself tuition from the same class teacher who was expensive?
-Do you realize the peer-pressure of buying books and uniforms from shops recommended by your school, albeit you could get those from an affordable provider?
+Can you think of the time you learned about the unpleasant “peer pressure” coercing you to avail yourself tuition from the same class teacher who was expensive?
+Do you realize the peer pressure of buying books and uniforms from shops recommended by your school, albeit you could get those from an affordable provider?

 This is 2021.
-Peer-pressure has evolved.
-Here, Byjus is networking with schools you send your kids to, to force you to subscribe to their services, such as coding classes from WhiteHat Jr and its very own The Learning App.
-You know it is a useless investment, but they have taken the route to sell you their offering via the school where you and your child are forced to consider the subscription via school authorities for mere commission.
+Peer pressure has evolved.
+Here, Byjus is networking with schools you send your kids to force you to subscribe to their services, such as coding classes from WhiteHat Jr and its own The Learning App.
+You know it is a useless investment, but they have taken the route of selling you their offering via the school, where you and your child are forced to consider the subscription via school authorities for mere commission.
 What are you paying the school for?